 Helpful ways to collect donations

-As soon as your campaign is up and running, you can receive donations.
+Once you've created your campaign, it’s time to get started.
 We have listed a number of options to get you started:

 - Fundraising for a defibrillator brings people together for a meaningful cause.
 Consider organizing an event that suits your community, like a quiz night, local festival, car wash, or bake sale.